sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 ## Agenda

-1. The Question
+1. The Ask
-2. Risks and Mitigations
+2. The Why
+3. The How
+2. The Concerns
 3. Approaches
 4. Questions

 ---

+## The Ask

+The approval to experiment with multiple OSes and software that focus on ensuring ESDC remains innovative and continuing to attract talent.

+---

-## The Question
+## The Why

 If there were no budget, staffing, or other constraints, what would the business look like?
 How will it drive value and provide meaningful work?
 [Deloitte](https://www2.deloitte.com/insights/us/en/focus/technology-and-the-future-of-work/tech-leaders-reimagining-work-workforce-workplace.html?id=us:2el:3lk:4di_gl:5eng:6di&range=4/207/3/1/3/43/84/0:1,4/207/3/1/3/43/84/0:145)